microsoft/verona/docs/internal/compiler-steps.md

 The parser is responsible for:
 * Understanding how to navigate directory structures to include all reachable code
 * Recognising foreign calls and trigger parsing of foreing code
-* Check syntax and semantics correctness of all sources
+* Check syntax and semantic correctness of all sources
 * Parse the code as one meta-module and emit A-normal form AST for the next stage

 The final product of the parser is a fully checked concrete AST that the MLIR layer can consume as is (with potential additional helper structures) and generate plain MLIR without additional checks.